JackRundle/TI-83-Calculator-Programs/README.md

 # TI-83-Calculator-Programs
-#
-# Contains some of the various programs I created on my TI-83 calculator
+Contains some of the various programs I have created on my TI-83 calculator
-#